Q-W-algebras, Zhelobenko operators and a proof of De Concini-Kac-Procesi conjecture: A quantum analogue of the level surface of the moment map for q-W--algebras

-The following proposition is a quantum counterpart of Proposition \ref{preim}.
-The proof of Proposition \ref{preim} was based on the Chevalley commutation relations between one--parameter subgroups in $G$ as described in Lemma \ref{cross} and on formula (\ref{sarep}) for representatives of Weyl group elements in $G$.
-In the quantum case instead of the Chevalley commutation relations we have commutation relations between quantum root vectors, and the Weyl group is replaced with the corresponding braid group generators of which are also expressed in terms on generators of the quantum group by formula (\ref{T1}).
+Now we make some preparations to state a quantum counterpart of Proposition \ref{constrt}.
+The proof of Proposition \ref{constrt} was based on the Chevalley commutation relations between one--parameter subgroups in $G$ as described in Lemma \ref{comm} and on formula (\ref{sarep}) for representatives of Weyl group elements in $N_G(H)$.
+In the quantum case instead of the Chevalley commutation relations we have commutation relations between quantum root vectors, and the Weyl group is replaced with the corresponding braid group generators of which are also expressed in terms of generators of the quantum group by formula (\ref{T1}).
 However, in the quantum case the generators of the braid group do not square to identity automorphisms of the quantum group and we are only allowed to use the braid group relations.
 The action of the braid group on quantum root vectors is also very difficult to control.
-It is much more complicated than the conjugation action of representatives in $G$ of Weyl group elements on root vectors in $\g$.
-All this brings additional complications to the proof of Proposition \ref{kerphi}.
+It is much more complicated than the adjoint action of representatives in $N_G(H)$ of Weyl group elements on root vectors in $\g$.
+All this brings additional complications to the proof of Proposition \ref{kerphi} below which is a quantum counterpart of Proposition \ref{constrt}.